 1. May impact on the liver and kidneys

-Some animal studies have found that the KD can contribute to triglyceride accumulation and markers of liver inflammation, possibly because of the higher protein and fat content of the diet compared to other commonly recommended diets (such as the DASH diet or Mediterranean diet for example).
+Some animal studies have found that the ketogenic diet can contribute to triglyceride accumulation and markers of liver inflammation, possibly because of the higher protein and fat content of the diet compared to other commonly recommended diets (such as the DASH diet or Mediterranean diet for example).
 (8)

 Researchers believe that genetics likely plays a role here, making some people more susceptible to liver problems when following low-carb, high-fat diets.
 Is the keto diet bad for your kidneys?
 According to an article released by Harvard Medical School, “Patients with kidney disease need to be cautious because this diet could worsen their condition.”